 - Gynecological associations: reduced fertility or infertility

 - Endocrine associations: autoimmune thyroid disease, type 1 diabetes mellitus

 - Associated chromosomal syndromes: Turner syndrome, Down syndrome

-- Other associated conditions: autoimmune hepatitis, inflammatory bowel disease, rheumatoid arthritis, sarcoidosis, selective IgA deficiency
+- Other associated conditions: autoimmune hepatitis, irritable bowel syndrome, inflammatory bowel disease, rheumatoid arthritis, sarcoidosis, selective IgA deficiency